ankitaggarwal011/PiScope/README.md

     tk
 ```

+---

-## Contributors
+## Contribute

-#### Author: Ankit Aggarwal

-If anybody is interested in working on developing this library, fork and feel free to get in touch with me.
+If you wish to contribute to this library, simply fork the <br>
+repository and open a pull-request once you are ready.

 <!----------------------------------------------------------------------------->